Gary Player: Background and family

-Player was born in Johannesburg, South Africa, the youngest of Harry and Muriel Player's three children.
-When he was eight years old his mother died from cancer.
-Although his father was often away from home working in the gold mines, he did manage to take a loan in order to buy a set of clubs for Gary to begin playing golf.
-The Virginia Park golf course in Johannesburg is where Player first began his love affair with golf.
-At the age of 14, Player played his first round of golf and parred the first three holes.
-At age 16, he announced that he would become number one in the world.
+Player was born in Johannesburg, South Africa, the youngest of Muriel and Harry Player's three children.
 At age 17, he became a professional golfer.

 Player married wife Vivienne Verwey (sister of professional golfer Bobby Verwey) on 19 January 1957, four years after turning professional.
 Together they had six children: Jennifer, Marc, Wayne, Michele, Theresa, and Amanda.
-He also has 22 grandchildren and 2 great-grandchildren.
-During the early days of his career Player would travel from tournament to tournament with his wife, six children, their nanny and a tutor in tow.
+He also has 22 grandchildren and two great-grandchildren.
+During the early days of his career, Player would travel from tournament to tournament with his wife, six children, their nanny and a tutor in tow.
 Vivienne died of cancer in August 2021.

-Player's eldest son, Marc, owns and operates The Player Group, which exclusively represents Player in all his commercial activities, including all endorsements, licensing, merchandising, golf course design, and real estate development.
+Player's eldest son, Marc, 100% owns and operates The Player Group, including all trademarks and intellectual property.
+The PLAYER Group exclusively represents Player in all his commercial activities, including all endorsements, licensing, merchandising, golf course design, and real estate development.
+In 2020, Player won a legal battle against the Gary Player Group.
+Gary Player was awarded $5 million and the rights to his name and likeness back from the company.

 Player is the brother of Ian Player, a South African environmental educator, activist and conservationist.

 Playing career

 Player is one of the most successful golfers in history, tied for fourth in major championship victories with nine.
 Along with Arnold Palmer and Jack Nicklaus he is often referred to as one of "The Big Three" golfers of his era – from the late 1950s through the late 1970s – when golf boomed in the United States and around the world and was greatly encouraged by expanded television coverage.
-Along with Gene Sarazen, Ben Hogan, Jack Nicklaus, and Tiger Woods, he is one of only five players to win golf's "career Grand Slam".
+Along with Gene Sarazen, Ben Hogan, Jack Nicklaus, Tiger Woods and Rory McIlroy, he is one of only six players to win golf's "career Grand Slam".
 He completed the Grand Slam in 1965 at the age of twenty-nine.
 Player was the second multiple majors winner from South Africa, following Bobby Locke, then was followed by Ernie Els, and Retief Goosen.